devluxor/full-stack-open/notes/part12_containers/QUICK_REFERENCE_GUIDE.md

 ### Basics:

-Docker Compose is a tool for defining and running multi-container Docker applications.
-With Docker Compose, you can define a multi-container application in a single file, called `docker-compose.yml`, and use a set of simple commands to create and manage the entire application stack.

-1. **Docker Compose YAML File (`docker-compose.yml`):** This file is used to define the services, networks, and volumes that make up your Docker application.
+1. **(`docker-compose.yml`):** This file is used to define the services, networks, and volumes that make up your Docker application.
 It specifies how the containers should be built, configured, and connected.

    Example `docker-compose.yml` file: